Care Guides > What is Companionship Care and Why Is It Important?

 Companionship carers are usually chosen following an assessment and meeting with them.
 Your loved one will need to tell the home care provider what their likes and dislikes are, along with what they’d like from a companionship carer.
 Though exact matches are often difficult to come by, a provider like MyLife Home Care will look at things like personality and interests to try and get as close as possible.

-Companionship support offers emotionally-supportive conversations, somebody to listen to your stories, ask about your day and share experiences with.
+Companionship support offers emotionally-supportive conversations and social interaction, such as somebody to listen to your stories, ask about your day and share experiences with.
 There are so many things you can do with a companionship carer.
-You may wish to read a book and discuss it, play games, watch your favourite TV show, go for walks, go shopping or simply have a much-needed conversation.
+You may wish to read a book and discuss it, play games, watch your favourite TV show, go for walks, get help with the weekly shop or simply have a much-needed conversation.

 The Benefits of Companionship